ewpratten/crashreport-rs/README.md

 [dependencies]
 crashreport = "^1.0.0"

+# If you never want terminal colors, import the crate like this instead:
+crashreport = { version = "^1.0.0", default-features = false }
 ```

 On the code side, simply use our `crashreport!` macro to add a button to your panic messages globally: